adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/UserManagement.md

 ### Expected result

+* Expected results: New bullet point "Admins cannot reset other users passwords.".
 *   Password reset email is sent to the correct user.
-   * New users require a unique email address that is not used by an existing account.
-   * Name and password fields need to be filled before submission.
 *   Passwords need to be 8 characters in length.
 *  "Warning modal appears when Reset password is clicked.".
 *   Reset password link will unusable after password has been successfully changed.